-Saint Therapon of Monza was a monk in the monastery of St Adrian (May 5) at the River Monza.
+Saint Therapon of Monza was a monk in the monastery of Saint Adrian (May 5) at the River Monza.
 The monk began his ascetic deeds in Moscow, and then transferred to the city of Kostroma at the Elevation of the Cross monastery, and was tonsured there.

 In his life he emulated Blessed Basil of Moscow (August 2), whom he called his friend, although personally he never saw him.
-Even during his life, St Therapon was glorified with a gift of wonderworking.
+Even during his life, Saint Therapon was glorified with a gift of wonderworking.
 Before his death he predicted a year of famine (1601).
 He surrendered his soul to God in the year 1597.
 The monastery at the River Monza was called after him the Theraponov.